Moment resisting connections

 - If there is an axial force it should be shared between the flanges and the welds designed for this force in addition to that due to the design moment.

-The full strength requirement for indeterminate is needed to ensure that a splice is strong enough to accommodate any inaccuracy in the design moment, arising for example, from frame imperfections, modelling approximations or settlement of supports.
+The full strength requirement for indeterminate frames is needed to ensure that a splice is strong enough to accommodate any inaccuracy in the design moment, arising for example, from frame imperfections, modelling approximations or settlement of supports.

 An example of a column base which is able to transmit moment and axial force between steel members and concrete substructures at the base of columns is shown in the figure on the left.
 The example shows a column base with an unstiffened base plate.
 Stiffened base plate connections and column bases cast in pockets are other options available.
-However, rigid base connections are not used because of the associated foundation costs.
+However, rigid base connections are not commonly used because of the associated foundation costs.